by Jessica Hardy, Ph.D. and Alana Schnitz, Ph.D.

 In this webinar, we address the impact of culture and implicit bias on our relationships with families.
 We will also provide practical ways early childhood practitioners can connect with and include families of young children with disabilities, including strategies to support positive behavior at school, childcare, and home.

 Ensuring you have a positive connection with families will help when you need to have difficult conversations.
 We will provide conversation starters and tips for navigating difficult conversations with families regarding challenging behavior.
 Finally, resources and tools you can use right away, like the one below, will be provided to help support your work.

-To learn more about this webinar and to RSVP, view the webinar event page.
+To learn more about this webinar, view the webinar event page.